AmadeusITGroup/cloud-cost-allocation/README.md

 # The number of provider meter columns in input cost allocation data and output allocated cost data
 NumberOfProviderMeters = 2

+# The number of product dimensions in input cost allocation data and output allocated cost data
+NumberOfProductDimensions = 2

+# The number of product meter columns in input cost allocation data and output allocated cost data
+NumberOfProductMeters = 3

 [TagKey]

 # The tag keys for service and instance